dorakolla/Data_Analysis_project/README.md

 * Saftey

 For Quality there is only few features.
-I made seperate query for each subfactor which you can choose.
+I made seperate query for each subfactor.
-First while entering into the app,there is a side bar which you want choose the query.
+First while entering into the app,there is a side bar Where you can two sections.
-Downside of that there is column selections where you can choose the columns that to display on screen of a dataset.
+Choosing the query and Downside of that there is column selections where you can choose the columns that to deploy on screen of a dataset.